-The project has had significant interaction with Nordic utilities and regulatory authorities.
 These include a Stakeholder Meeting where the project financiers provided input on the scope and direction of the project and the Task 0 survey.
 The stakeholders also responded to the questionnaire that was developed in Task 0, and then assisted in drawing conclusions from the questionnaire during a "Questionnaire Response Workshop".
-The working group have held three annual project seminars, which in the month of January (2014, 2015, 2016) to summarize the progress during that year and discuss a pathway forward for the project with stakeholders.
+The working group has also held four annual project seminars, in the beginning of each year (2014, 2015, 2016 and 2017).
+While the purpose of the first three seminars was both to summarize the progress during the previous year (2013, 2014 and 2015) and discuss a pathway forward for the coming year, the purpose of the 2017 seminar was focused on presenting the Guidance Document and to receive feedback on this.

 The project has created interest in many international organizations and has fostered Nordic participation in several international Level 3 PSA activities.
-This project has allowed the working group to contribute to IAEA Level 3 PSA efforts through member participation in IAEA Technical Meeting & Consultant Meetings as well as act as an expert lecturer for an IAEA Regional Workshop on Level 3 PSA.
-The project has also interfaced with groups such as OECD/NEA Working Group RISK and the ANS/ASME Level 3 PSA standard writing committee.
+The project has also allowed the working group to contribute to IAEA Level 3 PSA efforts through member participation in IAEA Technical Meeting & Consultant Meetings as well as act as an expert lecturer for an IAEA Regional Workshop on Level 3 PSA.
+In addition, the project has interfaced with groups such as OECD/NEA Working Group RISK and the ANS/ASME Level 3 PSA standard writing committee.